 (ii) indicate where the book sits in the field of the history of medicine

 (iii) describe the book’s main idea, theme, argument or organising principle

 (iv) analyse the book’s strengths and weaknesses with relevant examples

 (v) judge if the book succeeds in reaching the stated aims of the author(s)

 (vi) explain what kind of reader might benefit from the book and why.

-Reviews should be approximately 350 words in length, organised in short paragraphs for ease of reading online, and submitted by e-mail to email@example.com as an attached Word document.
+Reviews should be approximately 400 words in length, organised in short paragraphs for ease of reading online, and submitted by e-mail to email@example.com as an attached Word document.
+Longer reviews of up to 800 words will be accepted for longer, more complex or multi-volume publications with prior agreement of the BSHM Book Reviews Editor.
 Acceptance is subject to adherence to the guidelines and final editing.